Spirou4D/notify_after_render/README.md

 Because renders are made automatically, this add-on need the use of "Auto save render" add-on together.
 But the two add-ons are independant in operations.

 # Installation
-Download the latest version of "Notify after render" from the link above.
+Download the latest "Blender 2.77->2.79a" version of "Notify after render" : https://github.com/Spirou4D/notify_after_render/blob/master/download/stencil_widget_b2.78-master.zip.

 Open Blender and go to the addons tab in User Preferences.